PaulKorDev/TestTaskVerticalShooter/README.md

   - etc)
 # What bugs can be:
   - Sometimes, when you kill all enemies, you won't see the victory window (FIXED)
-  - If play with horizontal resolution, UI will broke => need adjust anchors
+  - If play with horizontal resolution, UI will broke => need adjust anchors (FIXED)